 - Plan ahead.
 Shopping without a plan or a list means we may be tempted to buy more than we need - in other words, food that could end up in the bin.
 Check your fridge, freezer and store cupboard and check what you need.
 Then before you go shopping think about what meals you can make and write a shopping list so you don’t buy things you already have.

 - Know your dates.
 Check the dates on items in your fridge and move items into the freezer if you don’t think you’ll have time to eat or cook them.

 - Savvy storage.
-Please see the A-Z of food storage for tips and advice.
+View our A-Z of food storage for tips and advicefor tips and advice.

 - Perfect portions.
 Reduce the amount of food you waste by measuring out your perfect portion.
 For instance, a mug full of rice will serve four adults.
 Check out LFHW's Portion Planner for more help getting your helpings just the right size.